Historic preservation council to consider East Town, Boots Motel for register

 “Route 66 spans eight states,” Daggett said.
 “The Boots is the second oldest motel still in operation on Route 66.
 That right there is amazing.
 To have this place in the shape it’s in for people to still enjoy and spend the night — just to stay here is a treat.”

-The Missouri Advisory Council on Historic Preservation is a group of historians, architects, archaeologists and citizens with an interest in historic preservation.
-The council is appointed by the governor and works with the Department of Natural Resources' State Historic Preservation Office, which administers the National Register of Historic Places program for Missouri.
+The Missouri Advisory Council on Historic Preservation is a group of historians, architects, archaeologists and residents interested in historic preservation.
+The council is appointed by the governor and works with the Department of Natural Resources’ State Historic Preservation Office, which administers the National Register of Historic Places program for Missouri.

 Approved nominations are forwarded to the Keeper of the National Register in Washington, D.C., for final approval.